seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 To swear by him whom I protest to love,
 That I will work against him: therefore your oaths
 Are words and poor conditions, but unseal'd,
-At least in my opinion.
+At least in my opinion. ...

 **BERTRAM**
+...
+Change it!
+Change it!
 Be not so holy-cruel: love is holy;
 And my integrity ne'er knew the crafts
 That you do charge men with.
 Stand no more off,